WSLS-TV: Subchannels

-On digital subchannel 10.2 and Cox digital channel 110 is "WSLS 10.2 GO", which carries Get, a digital multicast network that broadcasts classic television programs; previously, WSLS-DT2 aired a continuous image of "Live VIPIR 10."
-On digital subchannel 10.3 and Cox digital channel 111 is MeTV, offering classic television series from the CBS Television Distribution, 20th Television and NBCUniversal Television Distribution program libraries.
+On digital subchannel 10.2 and Cox digital channel 110 is "WSLS 10.2 GO", which carries Great Entertainment Television (formerly branded as getTV), a digital multicast network owned by Sony Pictures Television Networks which broadcasts classic television programs; previously, WSLS-DT2 aired a continuous image of "Live VIPIR 10."
+On digital subchannel 10.3 and Cox digital channel 111 is MeTV, offering classic television series.

 Analog-to-digital conversion

 WSLS-TV ended regular programming on its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 30, using virtual channel 10.